dbenesh82/GxG_analyses/analyses/GxG_02_genotype_comps.md

     ## 2 exposed, uninfected      357   121     0.253
     ## 3 infected                 327    86     0.208

-Consequently, it is not surprising, that when we make the same plot, but separate the treatments, we get a similar pattern.
+Consequently, it is not surprising that when we make the same plot, but separate the treatments, we get a similar pattern.
 The copepods that died exhibited somewhat lower activity levels, particularly later in the experiment.